lilab-bcb/cumulus/docs/cumulus.rst

       - false
       - false
     * - annotate_de_test
       - Differential Expression test to use for inference on cell types.
-Options: "t", "fisher", or "mwu"
+Options: "mwu", "t", or "fisher"
-      - "t"
+      - "mwu"
-      - "t"
+      - "mwu"
     * - organism
       - Organism, could either be "human_immune", "mouse_immune", "human_brain", "mouse_brain", "human_lung", or a Google bucket link to a JSON file describing the markers
       - "mouse_brain"